 Insider’s tip?
 Be ready to see (and photograph) Aurora Borealis.

-4-Recreational Geology Rocks in the Ottawa Valley’s Bonnechere Caves
+Ottawa Valley’s Bonnechere Caves

 Return to the Ordovician Era, over 510 million years ago, when Earth was covered by seas.
 Learn about this ancient period in geological time with a guided tour of Bonnechere Cave, Ontario’s most extensive cave system in the province’s Ontario’s Highlands region.